MASTER COMPONENT #2609

 In addition, the Intellivision includes components not directly accessed by the game program.
 The principal functions of these components are to (1) generate the 3.579545 MHz system clock, (2) convert the digital sound and video signals to an RF output and (3) supply power for the system.
 These are not discussed further here.

-The information here also applies to the Radio Shack Tandyvision One, the Sears Super Video Arcade, and the INTV Master Component (also called INTV System III and the INTV Super Pro System), which are all simply clones of the Intellivision Master Component with minor cosmetic differences.
+The information here also applies to the Sylvania model, the Radio Shack Tandyvision One, the Sears Super Video Arcade, and the INTV Master Component (also called INTV System III and the INTV Super Pro System), which are all simply clones of the Intellivision Master Component with minor cosmetic differences.

 The CPU is the General Instruments CP1610.
 This is a general purpose 16-bit microprocessor which has 1024 separate op-codes, and can equally well use 8-bit, 10-bit, 14-bit, and 16-bit RAM or ROM.
 The CP1610 in the Intellivision uses a machine cycle rate of 894.886 KHz.
 Individual operations on the 1610 take between 4 and 12 microcycles (Note: the CP1600 is the prototypical or conventional form of the microprocessor; the CP1610 used in the Intellivision is precisely the same in all respects except for a differing clock rate.)